WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### GSI

 - make sure to **project attributes that you use as an index**.
 Otherwise the **retrival will be costly!**

+* you **cannot use strongly consistent reads** with **GSI**.
+If you find yourself in a situation where you need strongly consistent reads and different query pattern, re-create the table (migrate the existing one).

 #### ACID